melezhik/sparrow/README.md

 **sparrow box run $path [opts]**

 Where $path sets the file path to task box json file.

-A structure of the file:
+## The structure of the file for outthentic plugins:

     [